JensDeLeersnyder/Ark-Survival-Ascended-Helm-Chart/README.md

-# This Project contains a helm chart for deploying an ark-surviva-ascended server
+# helm chart for ark-surviva-ascended

 # setup